Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 couldn't make up

+the money.
 There was even talk about postponing filming until things settled down a bit, but we went ahead.

-And so those two scenes prior to this moment,
+And so, those two scenes prior to this moment,

 which

-so hard to watch, I still can't.
+really only became so hard to watch, I still can't.
+Only because they

+two sets building and they're only establishing scenes.
 Yeah, yeah, you don't need to do that for an establishing scene.

 They went, which was a shame.

-That would have been nice, but you know, fuck, I forgot.
+That would have been nice, but you know,

+fuck, I forgot.
 It was about him.

 Oh, I read the novella that that story is based on.
+The Hellbound Heart.

 Yes.

-And it's, I didn't even realize this before because I was always like, well, why do these people want to go to hell?
+And I didn't even realize this before because I was always like, well, why do these people want to go to hell?
+What the hell is wrong?
+What's wrong with you?
+What is that?

+And in that book, The Hellbound Heart, right?
+So think of it.
 They're promising him, they kind of trick him, the Cenobites.

 They're like, he's assuming he's going to get like lady.

 Well, that's what everybody assumes.
+That's what that's what Frank assumes

 in Hellraiser.